ihrz/ihrz/readme.md

 # Official iHorizon Repo :o

 iHorizon is a Discord bot written in [NodeJS](https://nodejs.org) and using the [discord.js](https://npmjs.org/discord.js) module.
-It has a large variety of features, including moderation, invite management, guild configuration, fun commands, music playback, giveaways, and backu, and lot of more.
+It has a large variety of features, including moderation, invite management, guild configuration, fun commands, music playback, giveaways, and backup, and lot of more.

-The bot was primarily developed by Kisakay (*formerly known as Ezermoz*) and was first released in **September 2020** using **discord.js v12.**
-*Now, It has a strong architecture with separated modules, each with their own owner directory.*

-*It also has a multi-language base currently supporting English, French, Italian, German, and Japanese, with more planned for the future.*

-**The bot is continuously under development.**
+# Languages
+* English
+* French
+* Italian
+* German
+* Japanese
+* And soon more !

 ## Contributor's Wall

 - [Kisakay](https://github.com/Kisakay) (She/Her)